 Especially for DIYers, forgetting to calculate the cups, glasses, and napkins can put you over your budget.
 When planning your purchasing list include all things, even if they seem ridiculous at the time, because it is always easier to cross out an item on the list than running to the store at the last minute.

 4. Do not perish the thought

 When selecting a location, remember that you are working on a budget and you should never forget it.
-Devote plenty of time for research, because eventually you will find a middle ground between the inexpensive venue with bad location or poor décor and the really expensive venue with amazing vistas and grand décor.
+Devote plenty of time for research, because eventually, you will find a middle ground between the inexpensive venue with a bad location or poor décor and the really expensive venue with amazing vistas and grand décor.